 The accreditation process defines the status (the right to issue the certificate recognised by the state) of an existing HEI and/or educational programme.
-The aim accreditation is to establish systematic selfevaluation of higher educational institution to improve quality of education by definition of compliance of educational programmes with standards of accreditation and assistance to the quality improvement mechanisms.
-Governmental educational grant is issued only for funding of those educational programmes higher educational institution successfully passed accreditation.
-Performance of regulated programmes as well as PhD programmes is possible only in case of successful passing of accreditation.
+The aim accreditation mechanism to systematic self-evaluations of higher educational institutions.
+The goal is to improve the quality of education by having educational programmes comply with the standards of improvement accreditation quality and mechanisms.
+Educational programmes of higher education institutions are funded only with a governmental education grant if the programmes successfully passed accreditation.
+Regulated programmes and PhD programmes can only be established if the HEI successfully passed accreditation.

-Accreditation standards and processes are the same for public and private HEIs, whereas quality assurance processes on the institutional level can be different: the Law on Higher Education obliges public HEIs to establish and operate internal quality assurance services (Article 25), defining its status and responsibilities, while private HEIs are not obliged to do so.
+Accreditation standards and processes are the same for public and private HEIs, whereas quality assurance processes on the institutional level can be different: the Law on Higher Education obliges public HEIs to establish and operate internal quality assurance services defining its status (Article 25), responsibilities, while private HEIs are not obliged to do so.
 But since the self-assessment report is a main precondition for accreditation, private HEIs also establish internal structures and units responsible for quality assurance.

-A special state authority - the National Centre for Educational Quality Enhancement - has been established to ensure authorization and accreditation processes.
+A special state authority - the National Centre for Educational Quality Enhancement (NCEQE) - has been established to ensure authorisation and accreditation processes.
 It operates in compliance with the Standards and Guidelines for Quality Assurance in the European Higher Education Area, although there is still some room for improvement.
 This is essential for ENQA membership and registration in the European Quality Assurance Register (EQAR).